c4ffein/realworld-django-ninja/README.md

 ### Testing
 - `make test-django`: Django Ninja tests, uses SQLite by default, specify `DATABASE_URL` to use PostgreSQL.
 - `make test-cypress-api`: API Cypress tests (needs the application running).
+  - `make setup-cypress` is needed to install the dependencies.

 ### Deploying
 A [Django Ninja](https://django-ninja.dev/) project can be deployed just as any [Django](https://www.djangoproject.com/) project.